vectoritc/bpmn-studio/dev_tooling/scripts/generate_changelog/README.md

 Follow this guide to generate the changelog for a new BPMN-Studio release.

-## Create a new markdown file to the release
+## Create a New Markdown File to the Release

 This will create a `release_markdown_file.md` file in your current working directory.